House

 One Studio.
 One Contract.
 One Team.

-RICS surveying support for party walls, licence to alter, conservation-area works & neighbour mattersWe've completed house refurbishments across Marylebone High Street, Montagu Square, Bryanston Square, Dorset Square - Georgian Townhouses, Portman Estate Terraces, Mansion Flats where listed-building consent, conservation detailing and structural sequencing need handling properly with Westminster.
+RICS-regulated chartered surveying for party walls, licence to alter, conservation-area works & neighbour mattersWe've completed house refurbishments across Marylebone High Street, Montagu Square, Bryanston Square, Dorset Square - Georgian Townhouses, Portman Estate Terraces, Mansion Flats where listed-building consent, conservation detailing and structural sequencing need handling properly with Westminster.

 Many Marylebone houses sit within the Marylebone Conservation Area, and a proportion are Grade II or Grade II* listed.
 Our in-house RIBA Chartered Architects handle Listed Building Consent applications with Westminster directly, specify heritage-appropriate materials (lime plaster, timber sash repair, period-correct paint schemes), and coordinate the build so protected features survive the project intact.
 Projects typically run 16–32 weeks depending on structural scope and approvals.